HOME COMET GALLERY LEGACY ASTRO-GALLERY LINKS

 --- Tamron 300mm f/2.8 telephoto lens

-All images shown here except the Jupiter and Milky Way shot were taken through the Tamron telephoto lens, then cropped and magnified.
-All of these images were taken with the lens and camera mounted on a Super Polaris equatorial mount, with its axis of rotation pointed at the north pole of the sky.
+Except for the Mercury Transit image and the Eclipse images, all of these were taken with the lens and camera mounted on a Super Polaris equatorial mount, with its axis of rotation pointed at the north pole of the sky.
 The mount is equipped with an electrically-driven clock drive, whose purpose is to automatically track the stars in the sky, thus compensating for the Earth's rotation.
 This prevents the "trailing" of the stars on such images.

-NOTE 2: Images are listed in reverse chronological order.
+Images are listed mostly in reverse chronological order.

 All images Copyright ©, by Bob Christmas